zilliztech/GPTCache/docs/quick-start.md

 print("Cache loading.....")

-# To use GPT cache, that's all you need
+# To use GPTCache, that's all you need
 # -------------------------------------------------
 from gptcache.core import cache from gptcache.adapter import openai